More London nightclubs should be banning phone cameras from the dancefloor

 As more venues in London embrace this change, perhaps it’s time for us to rethink how we document our lives in real-time.
 By prioritizing genuine interaction over digital documentation, nightclubs are poised to recapture the magic that makes nightlife so alluring—a celebration of the here and now.

-One thought on “More London nightclubs should be banning phone cameras from the dancefloor
+2 thoughts on “More London nightclubs should be banning phone cameras from the dancefloor

 1. Comment by a London Resident